DavidVorick/CodeCommit/UserSpecification.md

 + src/main.rs
 + UserSpecification.md (word wrapped to 80 characters)

-When the build.sh file is created, the BINARY="code-commit" line will need to be replaced with the appropriate project name based on the input command.
+When the Cargo.toml file is created, the `name = "code-commit"` line will need to be replaced with the appropriate project name based on the input command.
-Cargo.toml will need a similar modification.
 If the user doesn't provide a project name, an error will be returned without making any changes.

 After the command completes, instructions are given to the user to drop a gemini-key.txt and an openai-key.txt into the agent-config folder.